 85. Which types of penalties are only imposed after normal due process including a trial?

-- A. criminal penalties. - B. civil penalties. - C. criminal and civil penalties. - D. tax return. - E. None of these. - 86.
-A tax practitioner can avoid IRS penalty relating to a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these. - 87.
-A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+A. criminal penalties.
+B. civil penalties.
+C. criminal and civil penalties.
+D. tax return.
+E. None of the above.
+86. A tax practitioner can avoid IRS penalty relating to a tax return position: A. if the position is frivolous and disclosed on the tax return.
+B. if the position has a realistic possibility of being sustained by the IRS or courts.
+C. if there is substantial authority to support the position.
+D. if the position has a reasonable basis and is not disclosed on the tax return.
+E. None of the above.
+87. A tax practitioner can avoid IRS penalty relating to a tax return position: A. only if the position has a more likely than not chance of being sustained by the IRS or courts.
+B. if the position has a realistic possibility of being sustained by the IRS or courts.
+C. if there is not substantial authority to support the position.D. if the position has a reasonable basis and is disclosed on the tax return.
+E. None of the above.
+E. None of the above.
+Ess ay Questions